JokoLou/A-Paddy-Rice-Index-Combining-Optical-and-SAR-Features-PRICOS/README.md

 ## Data Requirements

-The algorithm requires the following five satellite image time series as inputs (recommended variable names in parentheses):
+The algorithm requires the following six satellite image time series as inputs (recommended variable names in parentheses):

 1. Sentinel-2 NDVI during the paddy rice transplanting stage (`NDVI_FT`)
 2. Sentinel-2 NDVI from the tillering to maturity stages (`NDVI_TM`)